ansachs/ansachs.github.io/_posts/2018-02-14-contactlist.md

 date: 2018-02-14 12:00 -0600
 categories: projects
 image: "/assets/images/contactlist-overall.png"
 summary: |
   simple React app with a contact list that is sorted by favorite status.
 Favorite status can be altered by clicking on the star
 ---

 **Motivation**

-A project to improve my skills in React and utilize an API call
+A project to improve my skills in React

 **What is Contact List**